nodeteamdev/nestjs-prisma-postgresql/README.md

 # General
-This is starter of a Nest.js 10 application with a MongoDB replica set + Prisma ODM.
+This is starter of a Nest.js 10 application with PostgreSQL + Prisma ORM.

 # Features
 - JWT Authentication